-A wetsuit works by trapping a thin layer of water between your body and the wetsuit, letting your body warm the water to a comfortable temperature.
+Before you determine which wetsuit you need, it is useful to understand how a wetsuit actually works.
+A wetsuit traps a thin layer of water between your body and the wetsuit material, letting your body warm the water to a comfortable temperature.
 The thicker your wetsuit, the longer and warmer your body will remain in the water.

 Wetsuit Styles and Accessories